google-marketing-solutions/vigenair/README.md

 ## How to Contribute

-Beyond the information outlined in our [Contributing Guide](CONTRIBUTING.md), you would need to follow these additional steps to build vigenair locally:
+Beyond the information outlined in our [Contributing Guide](CONTRIBUTING.md), you would need to follow these additional steps to build vigenair locally and modify the source code:

-### Build and Deploy Cloud Functions
+### Build and Deploy GCP Components

+1. Make sure your system has an up-to-date installation of the [gcloud CLI](https://cloud.google.com/sdk/docs/install).
+1. Run `gcloud auth login` and complete the authentication flow.
 1. Navigate to the directory where the source code lives and run `cd ./service`
-1. Run `./deploy.sh` to build and deploy the vigenair Cloud Function.
+1. Run `./deploy.sh`.

 ### Build and Serve the Angular UI

 1. Make sure your system has an up-to-date installation of [Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
 1. Navigate to the directory where the source code lives and run `cd ./ui`
-1. Run `npm install`.
-1. Run `npx @google/aside init` and click through the prompts.
-   * Input the Apps Script `Script ID` associated with your target Google Sheets spreadsheet.
-You can find out this value by clicking on `Extensions > Apps Script` in the top navigation menu of your target sheet, then navigating to `Project Settings` (the gear icon) in the resulting [Apps Script](https://script.google.com) view.
 1. Run `npm run deploy` to build, test and deploy (via [clasp](https://github.com/google/clasp)) all UI and Apps Script code to the target spreadsheet / Apps Script project.
-1. Run `ng serve` to launch the UI locally with Hot Module Replacement (HMR) during development.
+1. Run `ng serve` to launch the Angular UI locally with Hot Module Replacement (HMR) during development.